East Devon (UK Parliament constituency): MPs 1868–1885

 The two-seat constituency of East Devon was abolished at the 1885 general election.

-MPs 1997-present
+MPs 1997–2024

 At the 1997 general election a new constituency of East Devon was established.
 Sir Peter Emery, MP for Honiton since a 1967 by-election, represented the new East Devon seat until standing down in 2001, when Hugo Swire was elected.

 In 2015, 2017 and 2019, the seat saw an unusually strong Independent performance, by the anti-austerity candidate Claire Wright, a Devon county councillor.
 She won 24% of the vote in 2015, 35.2% in 2017 and 40.4% in 2019, coming second (and significantly ahead of any other candidate) each time.

 Elections

 Elections in the 2010s

 In 2019, East Devon was one of five English constituencies (the others being Cheltenham, Esher and Walton, Westmorland and Lonsdale and Winchester) where Labour failed to obtain over 5% of the vote, and thus lost its deposit.